 The studies in ECC Report 327 show that UWB operates with very low risk of causing interference to other services, due to the extremely low transmit power levels, low activity factors, and other technical characteristics, which support high spectral reuse factors and effective sharing on the spectrum.
 UWB has proven to be an effective complement to other wireless technologies.

-With respect to the proposed updates to the regulations for UWB equipment, IEEE 802 LMSC strongly support that Nkom adopt these changes.
+With respect to the proposed updates to the regulations for UWB equipment, IEEE 802 LMSC support that Nkom adopt these changes.
 Expanding the use of radio determination, position tracking and tracking and data collection using fixed devices in outdoor areas will add great public value.
 UWB is widely deployed in consumer devices such as smartphones and laptops.
 This has enabled a large number of use cases with significant value to consumers and significant positive economic impact.
 Fixed devices work with mobile devices to enhance many of these valuable services.
-Enhanced indoor operation will improve the robustness of these applications in industrial and crowded environments.
+Enhanced indoor operation will improve the robustness of these applications in industrial and crowded environments [1, 2, 3].

 IEEE 802 LMSC recommend that Nkom also consider additional changes with respect to vehicular use proposed in the update to ECC Decision (06)04.